Giannis goes for 29 and 15 as Bucks blow out Knicks, 132-88

 D.J.
 Wilson added a career-high 19 points, Khris Middleton had 16 and George Hill 14 for the Bucks, who improved to 9-1 at home.

 The only Antetokounmpo playing in the fourth quarter was Giannis’ older brother Thanasis, who drew cheers from the crowd when he slipped in for a layup early in the period.
-Thanasis Antetokounmpo finished with 10 points and three assists.
+Thanasis Antetokounmpo, formerly a member of the Knicks, finished with 10 points and three assists.

+“It was good for us to get everybody out on the court, have some other guys not play heavy minutes,” Bucks coach Mike Budenholzer said.

 TIP-INS